greg-raven/Department-21/_posts/2009-07-16-summer-classes-for-men-at-the-learning-center.md

 Online Classes and role-playing

-Tuesdays at 7:00 PM, location to be determined
+Tuesdays at 7:00 p.m., location to be determined

 **Class 12**